 Consolidate knowledge of TSN networking technologies and issues in using them.
 In particular, at the end of the training, participants will possess an understanding of:

 - The TSN QoS protocols: IEEE802.1Q, IEEE802.1Qav, IEEE802.1Qbv, IEEE802.1Qbu, IEEE802.1CB, IEEE802.1Qci, etc,

 - The use-cases of each them,

-- The issues in configuring them and existing solution.
+- The issues in configuring them and existing solutions.